Paliago/obsync/IDEA.md

     -   [x] Create an .md file to test with
     -   [x] Use curl to test the functionality thus far

----

 ### Milestone 3: Plugin - Manual Sync & Settings

 Now, let's make the plugin talk to the backend.
 We'll skip automatic sync for now and focus on user-triggered actions.

 -   [x] **Plugin UI**
     -   [x] Create a "Settings" tab for your plugin in Obsidian.
-    -   [x] Add fields for the user to enter their username, password, and the Lambda Function URL.
+    -   [x] Add fields for the user to enter their API key and the Lambda Function URL.
 -   [x] **Manual Sync Commands**
     -   [x] Add two commands to the Obsidian command palette:
         -   `Sync: Upload active file to cloud`